- Originally published: November 15, 2023

 - Regarding work preferences, North America prefers in-office setups, Western Europe prefers hybrid models, and the Asia-Pacific region leans towards remote work.

 - Employees report being more productive in hybrid or remote settings, with 84% indicating increased productivity outside the traditional office.
+Most employers agree—but manager perceptions of productivity are declining slightly.

 - Two-thirds of employers recognize the positive impacts of hybrid working on employee productivity (66%) and well-being (65%), while it also helps to save costs (65%).